 Lavra 1884-1914

 The funicular do Lavra opened on 19 April 1884 by the Companhia de Ascencores Mechanicos de Lisboa (CAML).
 It’s about 175 m long and has and average gradient of about 23%.
-For (emergency) braking the cars had cog-wheels running on a Riggenbach ladder rack instead of normal rails at the outer sides of the line.
-Working was originally by water counterbalance whereby tanks on the cars were filled with water at the upper terminus and emptied at the lower one.
-Since 1888 steam engines were used to propel the cable.
+The gauge was 1000 mm.
+For braking the cars had cog-wheels mounted on both wheels at the “outside” of the line.
+These cog-wheels gripped into a Riggenbach ladder rack next to the rails.
+Working was originally by using steam power or water counterbalance whereby tanks on the cars were filled with water at the upper terminus and emptied at the lower one.
+Since 1888 only steam engines were used to propel the cable.
 In October 1884 the CAML transferred all its concessions and belongings, included the Lavra funicular, to a new company, the Nova Companhia de Ascencores Mechanicos de Lisboa (NCAML) which was later also going to operate the Glória and Bica funiculars and the Estrela and Graça cable trams.
+In 1898 the cars were replaced by a new type.

 Glória 1885-1914